Battle of Stalingrad: September city battles

 Stalin's Order No. 227 of 27 July 1942 decreed that all commanders who ordered unauthorised retreats would be subject to a military tribunal.
 Blocking detachments composed of NKVD or regular troops were positioned behind Red Army units to prevent desertion and straggling, sometimes executing deserters and perceived malingerers.
 During the battle, the 62nd Army had the most arrests and executions: 203 in all, of which 49 were executed, while 139 were sent to penal companies and battalions.
 Blocking detachments of the Stalingrad and Don Fronts detained 51,758 men from the beginning of the battle to 15 October, with the majority returned to their units.
 Of those detained, the vast majority of which were from the Don Front, 980 were executed and 1,349 sent to penal companies.
 In the two-day period between 13 and 15 September, the 62nd Army blocking detachment detained 1,218 men, returning most to their units while shooting 21 men and arresting ten.
-Beevor claims that 13,500 Soviet soldiers were executed by Soviet authorities during the battle, however, this claim has been disputed.
+Historian Antony Beevor claims that 13,500 Soviet soldiers were executed by Soviet authorities during the battle; however, this claim has been disputed.

 By 12 September, at the time of their retreat into the city, the Soviet 62nd Army had been reduced to 90 tanks, 700 mortars and just 20,000 personnel.
 The remaining tanks were used as immobile strong-points within the city.
 The initial German attack on 14 September attempted to take the city in a rush.
 The 51st Army Corps' 295th Infantry Division went after the Mamayev Kurgan hill, the 71st attacked the central rail station and toward the central landing stage on the Volga, while 48th Panzer Corps attacked south of the Tsaritsa River.
 Though initially successful, the German attacks stalled in the face of Soviet reinforcements brought in from across the Volga.
 Lieutenant General Alexander Rodimtsev's 13th Guards Rifle Division had been hurried up to cross the river and join the defenders inside the city.
 Assigned to counterattack at the Mamayev Kurgan and at Railway Station No. 1, it suffered particularly heavy losses.
 Despite their losses, Rodimtsev's troops were able to inflict similar damage on their opponents.
 By 26 September, the opposing 71st Infantry Division had half of its battalions considered exhausted, reduced from all of them being considered average in combat capability when the attack began twelve days earlier.
 Rodimtsev received one of two Hero of the Soviet Union awards issued during the battle for his actions.